ufscwiki/Unfavorable-Semicircle-Wiki/docs/AZO.md

 post-[Reset](RESET_STRANGE_YD "wikilink") series on youtube.
 The series has apparently ended with ♐AZO 4 on May 7th, 2018.

+This video or series has a composite with an "interesting" [video scope](Video_scopes "wikilink").

 ## Characteristics

 The videos have a series of flashing solid colored frames and no audio.